ionic-team/getting-started-iv-react/README.md

 However, we can use the vault's `updateConfig()` method to change this at run time.

 In our application, we don't want to use every possible combination.
-Rather than exposing the raw `type` and `deviceSecurityType` values to the rest of the application, let's define the types of authentication we _do_ want to support:
+Rather than exposing the raw `type` and `deviceSecurityType` values to the rest of the application, let's define the types of authorization we _do_ want to support:

 - `NoLocking`: We want to store the session data securely, but never lock it.
 - `Biometrics`: We want to use the device's biometric mechanism to unlock the vault when it is locked.